-The Policy provides opportunities for families to participate in recreation programs at a discounted price.
+The Policy provides opportunities for people to participate in recreation programs at a discounted price.
 Participants can receive a subsidy of 75 % of the cost of an eligible program or service and pay 25 % of the fee, to a maximum subsidy of $200 per person per year.

 Parks & Recreation Staff will confirm eligibility for the program by reviewing one of the following documents:

 Families who are working and are not receiving assistance from Ontario Works but whose income is below the poverty line (as determined by Statistics Canada's Low Income Cut-Offs, or LICO) are eligible for this Policy.